siddlokray/cobra/docs/quickstart.rst

 Quick Start
 ===========

-This guide will help you get started with CoBrA quickly.
+This guide will help you get started with CoBRA quickly.

 Basic Usage
 -----------